hughmancoder/aig-package/documentation/NOTES.md

 ### Canonical Literal

-A canonical literal is the even version of a literal, which is used to represent the node ID without the inversion bit.
-This allows us to group nodes that are logically equivalent.
+- A canonical literal is the even version of a literal, which is used to represent the node ID without the inversion bit.
+- This allows us to group nodes that are logically equivalent.
 It can be thought of as a group id for the node.
+- We use when  we look up or store groups in a map e.g: unordered_map<Lit,AigNode>

-L & ~1u (removes the inversion bit)
+`L & ~1u (removes the inversion bit)`

 ```plaintext
 lit=2  binary=010  => canonical=2  bin=010